 Another fun idea is to make time to make cookies with children.
 I know, right?
 What a concept!
 Children love to cook with you if you give them the chance!
 This also presents a great opportunity for your children to learn new skills and to learn how to work together as a team.
 If you want to, you can even bring cookies to family members or neighbors.
 This is a great way to spread happiness and cheer with others.

 What are some of your favorite memories of making chocolate chip cookies with others?
 Who do you like making them with?
-So without further ado here is our Paleo chocolate chip cookies recipe for everyone to enjoy!
+So without further ado here is our classic chocolate chip cookies recipe Paleo-style for everyone to enjoy!

 Here are some notes about the cookies you might want to consider when making them: